 With no skate shops in Cuba, it's nearly impossible to acquire skateboards and other supplies needed to keep skating alive.
 Breaking one’s skateboard deck often means going months without a replacement.
 When this happens they call it the “dark months.”
 The only options at this point is to try and repair a broken skateboard deck by screwing another piece of wood onto it or pray for someone to bring it to you from the outside the island.
 Ordering online and shipping into Cuba are not options at this point.
-Cuba’s skate scene was born in the 1980s when Russian soldiers left their skateboards with a couple of scrappy street kids who never gave up on their dreams and have kept things rolling for 30+ years.
-One of these two original skaters is still on board and he is also involved in this project.
+Cuba’s skate scene was born in the 1980s when Russian soldiers left their skateboards with a couple of scrappy street kids who never gave up on their dreams.

 Caught in a crossfire between two feuding governments Amigos volunteer army has had to work in the shadows in order to help Cuban youth envision and obtain their dreams.
-To the Cuban government skateboarding is more of an act of rebellion than a sport and for Americans to gather up, support and befriend the Havanas youth is considered a crime against the Revolution.
+To the Cuban government skateboarding is more of an act of rebellion than a sport and for Americans to gather up, support and befriend the Havanas youth has been frowned upon.
 The American government is no more supportive of skateboarding as sport or in its understanding underground art and music cultures.
-Even reaching out to other charity's, churches and government officials for support and guidance has been futile thus leaving the Amigos to play their role as "The Robin Hoods of Havana."
+Even reaching out to other charity's, churches and government officials for support and guidance has been futile thus leaving the Amigos alone to play their role as "The Robin Hoods of Havana."

 A big part of what Amigo Skate does is collect unwanted or broken skateboard equipment, refurbish, rebuild, and then recycle it back to skaters in need.
 Besides supplying new and used decks, wheels, hardware, grip and trucks; we have gathered a wide variety of action sports gear, music equipment, and art supplies.
 After collecting and refurbishing everything we redistribute the goods to kids wherever and whenever we see a need.
 Our goal is to provide youth with an outlet to express themselves.